Purple Loosestrife

 native flora.
 However, in established habitats that

-include Purple Loosestrife, I have yet to see it
+include purple loosestrife, I have yet to see it

 out-muscle other established plants to any frightening